kangwei01/dsa-mod-planning-chatbot/README.md

 # DSA Planning Chatbot

-The DSA Planning Chatbot helps prospective students explore National University of Singapore (NUS) Data Science & Analytics (DSA) degree requirements.
+The DSA Planning Chatbot was created as a project for DSA4213 Natural Language Processing for Data Science to help prospective students explore National University of Singapore (NUS) Data Science & Analytics (DSA) degree requirements.
 It combines a LangGraph-powered assistant, a Flask REST API, and a Streamlit interface so the complete planning workflow is available from this repository.

 ## Highlights
 - **Conversational planner** – LangGraph coordinates tool calls, retrieval, and response generation to guide students through multi-turn planning conversations.